Corinne Schroeder: Quinnipiac University (2021–2022)

-PHF
+Professional

+Boston Pride (2022–23)

-During her graduate season at Quinnipiac, Schroeder began exploring options that would allow her to pursue a professional ice hockey career in North America and reached out to both the Premier Hockey Federation (PHF) and the Professional Women's Hockey Players Association (PWHPA).
-In August 2022, the Boston Pride officially announced they had signed Schroeder for the 2022–23 PHF season – though the signing had been inadvertently leaked in late July via the rosters published by Hockey Canada for the Canadian national team selection camps for the 2022 IIHF Women's World Championship.
+In August 2022, the Boston Pride officially announced they had signed Schroeder for the 2022–23 PHF season—though the signing had been inadvertently leaked in late July via the rosters published by Hockey Canada for the Canadian national team selection camps for the 2022 IIHF Women's World Championship.
 Schroeder highlighted the season length, which would provide needed game experience, as a significant part of her decision to sign in the PHF.
 Regarding the opportunity to play at the professional level, Schroeder explained, "I would say this is what I've been working for my whole life...
 It's honestly a dream and one that I never really knew I could have growing up but now it's a reality."

-Taking a page from her phenomenal season with Quinnipiac, Schroeder started her rookie PHF season with a bang, recording three consecutive shutouts over the first three games of the season and setting a league record for consecutive shutouts.
-Her shutout streak lasted a total of 183 minutes and 15 seconds and was recorded across two home games and one road game and against three different teams (Connecticut Whale, Metropolitan Riveters, Minnesota Whitecaps).
-On December 11, 2022, Schroeder stopped all 25 shots to set a new PHF single season record with her fourth shutout in just seven starts for the first place Pride.